 tzunghaor_settings_editor:

-resource: '@TzunghaorSettingsBundle/config/routes.xml'
+resource: '@TzunghaorSettingsBundle/config/routes.php'

 prefix: '/settings'